arbor-sim/arbor/doc/fileformat/nmodl.rst

 Many mechanisms make use of the reversal potential of an ion (``eX`` for ion ``X``).
 A popular equation for determining the reversal potential during the simulation is the `Nernst equation <https://en.wikipedia.org/wiki/Nernst_equation>`_.
-Both Arbor and NEURON make use of ``Nernst``.
+Both Arbor and NEURON make use of ``nernst``.
 Arbor implements it as a mechanism and NEURON implements it as a built-in method.
 However, the conditions for using the ``nernst`` equation to change the reversal potential of an ion differs between the two simulators.